-The maximum amount of discretionary DFG top-up grant is £30,000.
-In certain circumstances more than one top-up grant may be approved.
-All applications for top-up grants will be assessed on a case-by-case basis having considered:
+The maximum amount of discretionary DFG top-up grant is £30,000, which will be assessed on a case-by-case basis having considered:

-- Whether the disabled person's needs can be met in some other way, for example, by re-housing - Whether there is any other form of funding available, for example a loan, charitable funding or a contribution from a social housing provider - Whether a discretionary top-up grant is the only solution available to ensure the safety an independence of the disabled person
+- Whether the disabled person's needs can be met in some other way, for example, by re-housing. - Whether there is any other form of funding available, for example a loan, charitable funding or a contribution from a social housing provider. - Whether a discretionary top-up grant is the only solution available to ensure the safety and independence of the disabled person.

-How discretionary facility top-up grants are funded
+How disabled facility top-up grants are funded

-Discretionary top-up grants will be funded from the BCF allocation in the same way as mandatory DFGs and funding is dependent on available budget.
+Discretionary top-up grants will be funded from the BCF allocation in the same way as mandatory DFGs.
+Funding is dependent on available budget, consideration on a case-by-case basis and where appropriate, the agreement of the Head of Environmental Health and Housing.